- Published 9 Mar 2023

 Digital Multimeter How-to Guide

-Digital multimeters (DMMs) are handheld tools that can measure capacitance, voltage, electrical current and resistance with diode and continuity check.
+Digital multimeters (DMMs) are handheld tools that can measure capacitance, voltage, electrical current, and resistance using diode and continuity checks.

 Watch our handy video to find out more!